han-gnat/A-Study-on-the-MA-GWMA-Control-Chart-for-Detecting-Small-Shifts/README.md

 This dataset is provided by NASA's Goddard Institute \
 Data can download from https://data.giss.nasa.gov/gistemp/
 ### Application 2: Golden Price Analysis
+This dataset is provided by World Gold Council \
+Data can download from https://www.gold.org/goldhub/data/gold-prices#registration-type=google&just-verified=1